First Apartment Essentials: 13 Things You Need for Your First Apartment

 I’m a huge fan of Target’s comforters, quilts, and sheet sets (as well as Target everything), and they’re great if you’re looking for something inexpensive that doesn’t feel totally cheap.

 That being said, I recently discovered Parachute bedding, and I’m kind of obsessed.
-Their bedding is super minimalistic but still elegant, and although it’s slightly more expensive than what you’ll find at Target, I say it’s worth it — especially if you spend most of your evenings Netflix and chilling in your bed (guilty).
+Their bedding is super minimalist but still elegant, and although it’s slightly more expensive than what you’ll find at Target, I say it’s worth it — especially if you spend most of your evenings Netflix and chilling in your bed (guilty).

-And no bed is complete without the perfect pillow.
+No bed is complete without the perfect pillow.
 While you’re typically forced to choose between soft or supportive bedding, Casper combined the two.
 The Casper Pillow is made up of two pillows: the “inner pillow” is filled with coated fibers that make it firm and supportive, while the “outer pillow” keeps things soft with a 100% cotton cover.
 The two layers combined increase airflow, so you won’t have to flip your pillow to get to the cool side each time you lay your head down.

 The Casper Pillow comes in two sizes — Standard for $75 and King for $85 — and offers a “100 Night Trial.”
 They promise a full refund if you don’t love it (but you will).